 2. Spring clean year-round

-Spring is not the only time for a clean out.
-It might sound like an obvious piece of advice but look critically at your space (through every season) and be honest with what can be thrown out to physically make more room for what matters.
+New Year is not the only time for a cleanout.
+It might sound like an obvious piece of advice but look critically at your space (throughout the year) and be honest with what can be thrown out to physically make more room for what matters.

 Wherever there’s a bench space (bathroom, kitchen, entrance) make sure it stays clear.
 That area will automatically feel bigger.